pythoninchemistry/pythoninchemistry.github.io/lessons/basics/write_run_python.md

 You can write such a file in any plain text editor (e.g. Notepad or TextEdit), but it is helpful to use an editor that can write and run your code in one same place.
 These are called *code editors*, or if they have more features, they are called an *Integrated Development Environment* (IDE).
 For this lesson, we will use an IDE called *Spyder*.

-# Instructions
+## Instructions

 The first step is to install Python, there are various ways to do this listed below.
-We advise to use conda *via* the miniforge or Anaconda installations
+We advise to only install one, either conda *via* the miniforge or Anaconda installations.

-## Installation
+### Installation

 <details style="padding: 10px; border-radius: 2px; border: 1.5px solid gray">
-<summary style= "font-size:120%; font-weight: bold"> Miniforge Installation</summary>
+<summary style= "font-size:130%"> Miniforge Installation</summary>

-<h2> Install Miniforge </h2>
+<h4> Install Miniforge </h4>

 Miniforge is a minimal install of the *conda* and *mamba* Python package managers.
 It currently has no license restrictions on its use.

 Go to the Miniforge [repository](https://github.com/conda-forge/miniforge#install) and follow the instructions on how to install.

-Once installed run the following command in a terminal to make sure Python is installed
+Once installed run the following command in a terminal to make sure Python is installed:

 ```bash
     conda install python
 ```
-**Note** on Windows PCs it is necessary to open either *Miniforge Prompt* to run this command
+**Note** on Windows PCs it is necessary to open *Miniforge Prompt* to run this command.

 </details><br/>

 <details style="padding: 10px; border-radius: 2px; border: 1.5px solid gray">
-<summary style= "font-size:120%; font-weight: bold"> Anaconda Installation</summary>
+<summary style= "font-size:130%"> Anaconda Installation</summary>

 <h4> Install Anaconda </h4>